This Is What Happens to Your Body During a Hangover

 The Bottom Line

-Our current dietary guidelines define moderate drinking as no more than one alcoholic beverage a day for women, and no more than two for men.
+Our current dietary guidelines define moderate drinking as one alcoholic beverage a day for women, and two for men.
 This should not lead to a hangover for most of us, and in an ideal world we'd all be drinking in moderation (or not at all).

 However, wine-filled dinners and nights out with friends happen on occasion, so it's important to listen to your body the day after some serious imbibing.
 Prioritize water over coffee first thing in the morning to rehydrate the body, let yourself rest a bit and be sure to opt for nutritious meals over classic hangover food.